Skip to main content

 It’s officially fall, and with cooler months comes harvest.
 At the Saint Paul & Minnesota Foundation, that means highlighting community organizations that ensure our neighbors have access to fresh, healthy and nutritious food.

 Some organizations grow farm fresh produce.
 Others make sure all stomachs and homes are full of healthy meals and food.
-As you think about your fall meal planning or are considering what organizations to support, check out the list of nonprofits we’ve supported that are making sure Minnesotans’ mouths are fed.
+If you are looking for food support during a challenging time or are considering what organizations to support, check out the list of hunger relief nonprofits we’ve supported that are making sure Minnesotans’ mouths are fed.

 Culturally Specific Agriculture Organizations